Netra News: Response

 On March 28, 2020, the platform leaked a United Nations interagency memo, which predicted up to 2 million deaths in Bangladesh from Covid-19 in a “no-intervention” scenario.
 Bangladesh’s foreign minister, AK Abdul Momen, criticized the leak of the memo, calling it “a total violation of the UN charter.”
 The story, however, was widely picked up by global media outlets including The Atlantic, South China Morning Post, and The Australian.

 Netra News in May 2020 published an investigative story alleging that Bangladesh’s military intelligence hired and employed hackers and online trolls to go against dissenting activists on Facebook.
 The report was cited by Freedom House in the Bangladesh chapter of its Freedom on the Net 2020 report.
 In December 2020, Facebook announced that it took actions against a Bangladeshi hacker group.

 In 2022, Netra News exposed how Rapid Action Battalion's intelligence wing abducted Ilias Ali.
 The report claimed that the close associates of Ziaul Ahsan was responsible for the enforced disappearance of the former lawmaker.

+On 21 March 2025, in the context of discussions sparked by a Facebook post from former anti-discrimination student leader Hasnat Abdullah concerning the Bangladesh Army, Netra News published a report.
+The report included a statement from the army's Inter-Services Public Relations Directorate (ISPR).
+Quoting this report, The Daily Prothom Alo published an article in its online edition titled "Hasnat's statement is 'an extremely ridiculous and immature collection of stories': Army HQ tells Netra News".